citadelhack/T-215-Resources/LocalWriteups/LActf/aplet123/writeup.md

 0x7fffffffdc10: 0x00000000      0x00000000      0x976db300      0x2e6aab87
 0x7fffffffdc20: 0x00000001      0x00000000      0xf7df26ca      0x00007fff
 ```
 From this output we see the stack canary is `0x976db300 0x2e6aab87`.
 But this is representing the value as two big endian dwords.
-Lets convert it into how it is represented in memory. one little endian qword, `0x003bd67978baa6e2`.
+Let's convert it into how it is represented in memory. one little endian qword, `0x003bd67978baa6e2`.
 We see we have an 8 byte stack canary.
 If you redo the last few steps to re-run the program multiple times, you will see the value is randomized each time, but there is one constant, the first byte is always `0x00`.
 This means that when we try and leak the value, if we give `printf()` a pointer at an offset of 0x48, we will get no leak, since it will stop reading at the null byte.
 To get the leak we just need to increase the offset by one to ensure that `printf()` leaks the whole canary.

 With this information we now have everything we need to write and exploit to leak the canary, and then overwrite the return address and print the flag.
-The python script I wrote to do this can be found in this directory under the name `
+The python script I wrote to do this can be found in this directory under the name `apletsolve.py`.